improving/GITLabs-CATechnologies/handout.md

 # Git Notes
 This is the Git notes from the 2-day training session at ImprovingEnterprises on Jan 21-22, 2015.
 ## Git Overview
+### What is GIT?
+* GIT is DVCS (distributed version control).
+* GIT is File system based version control.

+###Supported features vs other version control systems

+1. Commit - YES
+2. Merge  - NO
+3. Diff   - NO
+4. Edit	  - NO

+####Common Practice to be followed

+1. Write Code
+2. Add `git add .`
+3. Commit `git commit -m "msg"`

+####Don't use or use with caution

+1. `git gc`
+2. `git prune`

+####Git Internal

+When you run `git init` in a new or existing directory, Git creates the .git directory and initializes GIT, which is where almost everything that Git stores and manipulates is located.

+1. Repository --> .git directory
+2. Index --> information about staging area

+###Merge and rebase model
+1. git merge feature
+2. git rebase

+##This is the Git notes from the 2-day training session at ImprovingEnterprises on Jan 21-22, 2015.

+##This is the Git notes from the 2-day training session at ImprovingEnterprises on Jan 21-22, 2015.

 ## Command Line Cheat Sheet
 Verify Git installation